 You Can Encourage Others by Extending Friendship-

 The one Bible character who personified this was Barnabas.
 Barnabas was such an encouragement that the apostles changed his name from Joses to Barnabas—which means, “Son of encouragement.”
 In the New Testament, the word most often translated “encouragement” is the word paraklesis.
 It comes from two Greek words: para, “alongside of,” and kaleo, “to call.”
-So the word encourager means “someone who is called to come alongside of you to help renew & comfort you.”
+So the word encourager means “someone who is called to come alongside of you to help renew and comfort you.
 Think about it.
 What is one of the Greek words for the Holy Spirit?
-Parakletos—which is very similar to the word for encouragement.
-When a Christian is yielded to the Holy Spirit; then he can be a source of encouragement to others.
+Parakletos—which is very similar to the word for encouragement; paraklesis.
+When a Christian is yielded to the Holy Spirit, then he can be a source of encouragement to others.

 You Can Encourage Others by Re-Building Relationships-

-· Today, who can you come alongside and serve or encourage?
+Today, who can I come alongside and serve or encourage?

 Visit webpage again for – Part 5.